loning/the-math/docs/psi-collapse-zfc/chapter-08-zfc-godel-incompleteness-collapse-aware-systems.md

 Incompleteness means:
 - Mathematics is inexhaustible
 - Creativity always has room
-- Consciousness isn't trapped in formalism
+- Observer isn't trapped in formalism
 - Discovery continues forever

 ### 8.11.2 Incompleteness as Transcendence

 Each incompleteness point is where:
-- Consciousness touches its own mystery
+- Observer touches its own mystery
 - Formal systems point beyond themselves
 - Mathematics opens to infinity
 - ψ recognizes ψ cannot be captured